alakhag/alakhag.github.io/_pages/about.md

 My goal is to leverage my expertise to **advance vision technologies** and contribute meaningfully to the world.
 True to my name, **Alakh**—derived from Sanskrit, meaning *that which cannot be perceived by the naked eye*—I aspire to uncover **visual information beyond what meets the eye**, pushing the boundaries of perception and understanding in computer vision.

-## Personal Background

-I grew up in **Chandigarh** and **New Delhi**, India.
-My curiosity for technology and problem-solving has driven me to push boundaries in research and innovation.
-I strive to keep learning, exploring, and making a positive impact.

 <div class="one_section">